About Us

 Renderings was established in 1992 as a wholesale outlet for their artwork in Wickenburg, Arizona..."The West's Most Western Town!"
 Dolores learned the art of decoupage from her sister Marina and mastered it before garnering accounts from Guess, Inc, Nordstroms, The Gene Autry Museum, and picked up by Walker, Texas Ranger for set props.
 Eric built a studio/workshop on the Quarter Horse property to create hand-carved occasional furniture, cigar-store Indians and cowboys.
 He showcased his photography in a local gallery and received a grant from the state endowment for the arts.
 Eric's talent attracted the Arizona Republic newspaper, and honor of inclusion as Cowboys & Indians' Top 100 Western Artists for his carved furniture.
 By 1997, Renderings returned to its retail roots as Dolores transformed western fashion by being the first

 to bring original, one-of-a-kind fashion and furnishings to her store and the area.
 Renderings' clothing, jewelry, art and furniture inspired clients and visitors.
-This continued success inspired a new name to reflect who they are: Smith, and what they're all about: Western!"
-Renderings allowed Smith and Western to take reign in 2008!
+This continued success inspired a new name to reflect who they are: Smith, and what they're all about: Western!
+Smith and Western took reign in 2008!
 Eric and Dolores worked after hours as photographers and web designers.
 They photographed Arizona's natural beauty, Wickenburg's town heritage and used local models to bring you their latest labor of love...
 SmithAndWestern.net.

 In 2016, Smith and Western moved its retail store to Cave Creek, Arizona.
 It is about 60 miles North of Wickenburg and at the most western edge of Scottsdale.
 This town is full of old west history and is very artsy!
 Eric and Dolores are in a place that truly compliments them.